Farhope Tower: Plot

 Jake awakens alone with his head bleeding and Simon missing.
 He meets up with the others.
 Zoe and Andre want to leave, but Judy refuses to abandon their chance at fame and Jake agrees.
 They begin searching for Simon, only to discover that the tower seems to be changing, with doors and staircases vanishing, leaving them with no way to get down.
 Andre angrily confronts Jake, revealing that when they came to Farhope Tower as kids, Jake was possessed by a spirit and nearly killed Andre.
 Jake refuses to leave without Simon, but begins hearing voices telling him to "go up".

 Zoe enters a room and begins screaming – the others find her with her leg snapped, and she says the room had no floor and she was falling.
 Zoe reveals she is pregnant with Jake's baby.
 Jake sees Simon at the end of the hall and the group attempt to follow; Andre becomes separated from the others and is possessed by a spirit who forces him to disembowel himself.
 The group find him as he dies.
 They try to find a way to get out of the tower, but Zoe is suddenly possessed and begins flailing and moaning before suddenly miscarrying the baby.
 She returns to normal and breaks down sobbing, and Jake tries to comfort her while a horrified Judy runs away.

 Judy discovers Simon's GoPro camera on the floor and watches the footage, which reveals that Jake murdered Simon while being possessed by a spirit.
 Jake finds her and becomes possessed again, and he chases Judy through the hallway.
 Judy escapes, and a woman's voice tells Jake to "go up".
 Jake returns to Zoe and convinces her that going up is the only way to get out of the tower.
 Judy reaches the roof of the tower, where a ghost possesses her and forces her to stab herself in the throat.

-Simon and Zoe make their way to the penthouse.
+Jake and Zoe make their way to the penthouse.
 Zoe finds a photograph of the man and his wife from the opening scene, and realizes that Jake is the baby that survived and was given away – the spirits of Jake's mother and his mother's killer had been luring him there ever since Jake entered the tower as a child.
 Jake, possessed by the man's spirit, brutally beats Zoe to death.
 Jake then calmly gets a chair and a rope and hangs himself, mirroring the deaths of his mother and father.
 Shortly after the screen goes black, Zoe gasps for air, revealing to still be alive.